 Economic Crimes Division

-Over the last year, the Economic Crimes Division had several successful prosecutions and civil settlements including:
+In 2013 the Economic Crimes Division had several successful prosecutions and civil settlements, examples include:

-In a state wide effort CVS was alleged to have violated California laws for the safe storage, handling and disposal of pharmaceutical and pharmacy waste, photo waste and other hazardous waste.
-Under the final judgment the defendant agreed to be bound by the terms of a permanent injunction prohibiting future violations of law and further agreed to pay over $13 million in civil penalties, costs and supplemental environmental projects.
-More than $1.5 million of the settlement was for San Diego County.
+In a statewide effort, Rite Aid was alleged to have violated California laws for the safe storage, handling and disposal of hazardous waste and materials over a seven-year period.
+Under terms of the final judgment, the Rite Aid agreed to be bound by the terms of a permanent injunction prohibiting the retailer from committing future violations of law and agreed to pay more than $12 million in civil penalties and costs.
+San Diego County received more than $700,000 of this judgment.